FredericGariepy/LighthouseLabs/PKM/W2/D2/CVSS v3.1/Course questions.md

 CVSS v3.1

-- The Base Metric group:
+- The Base Metric group: \
 represents the intrinsic characteristics of a vulnerability that are constant over time and across user environments.

-- The Temporal Metric group:
+- The Temporal Metric group: \
 reflects the characteristics of a vulnerability that may change over time but not across user environments.

-- The Environmental Metric group represents: the characteristics of a vulnerability that are relevant and unique to a particular user’s environment.
+- The Environmental Metric group; \
+represents the characteristics of a vulnerability that are relevant and unique to a particular user’s environment.

 Case: